-The Early Years Foundation Stage is a crucial step towards our pupils’ all-round global education and this why it is highly recommended that our pupils start an extra-curricular activity at this age.
+The Early Years Foundation Stage is a crucial step towards our pupils’ all-round global education and this is why it is highly recommended that our pupils start an extra-curricular activity at this age.

-With this introduction to music, sport or art, the littlest members of the school can improve their skills, both individually and socially, guided by our professional teaching staff.
+With this introduction to music, sport, or art, the littlest members of the school can improve their skills, both individually and socially, guided by our professional teaching staff.

 As support for the development of our pupils, we offer the following Co-Curricular Activities:

-- Music (choice instrument)
+- Music (choice of instrument)

 - French language

 - Spelling fun